Autumn61q/UVSensor/README.md

 <p align="center"><em>Trajectory visualization demo</em></p>

 Users can select which trajectories to show through <img src="https://github.com/user-attachments/assets/bf4b18b5-b403-4f8f-9d57-28ecc58f8c95" alt="icon" width="20">, GPS or Network, if the corresponding location service is active during the recording.
 GPS trajectory is blue color scheme, while Network trajectory is green color scheme.
-Different <a href="https://developer.android.com/reference/android/location/Location.html#getAccuracy()" target="_blank">location accuracy</a>  corresponds to different color intensities.
+Different <a href="https://developer.android.com/reference/android/location/Location.html#getAccuracy()" target="_blank">location accuracy</a>  is visualized through the circle, whose center is the current location and the radius is location, the color of the trajectory corresponds to different color intensities.
 The table below gives more specific correspondence:
 <div align="center">

 | Location type | Accuracy range | Color (Hex) | Preview |